Do not hesitage to give us a call. We are an expert team and we are happy to talk to you.

 Email info@megmongolia.com

 The Gobi Desert tour continues for 6 days.
-Get in touch with your inner nomad as you hike, trek and camel ride through the Gobi Desert.
+Get in touch with your inner nomad as you hike, horse and camel ride through the Gobi Desert.
 On this journey, you will see desert steppe, tremendous sand dunes, deep gorges with rivers running through them, Mongolia’s own “Grand Canyon,” and the infamous “Flaming Cliffs” of Bayanzag.

 The word Gobi means “desert” in Mongolian.
 The Gobi is made up of several distinct ecological and geographic regions, based on variations in climate and topography.
 The Gobi is most notable in paleontology and history as part of the great Mongol Empire, and as the location of several important cities along the Silk Road.

-Tour departure times can be flexible, however, 8 am on the morning of departure is recommended.
+Tour departure times can be flexible, however, 7 am on the morning of departure is recommended.
 The driver and guide can pick you up from the airport, train station, or your accommodation to suit your requirements.

+The tour begins at 7am with the drive to first destination in the Middle Gobi province.
 Today’s drive will be on the paved road.
-After packing up the camp site, will be driving to Tsagaan Suvarga – a formation about 30 meters tall and 100 meters long and shaped very strangely, as a result of wind and water erosion over thousands of years.
+Lunch will be in the town of Mandalgovi city.
+Then head to Tsagaan Suvarga – a formation about 30 meters tall and 100 meters long and shaped very strangely, as a result of wind and water erosion over thousands of years.
 From a distance, it can be mistaken for the ruins of an ancient city.
-Lunch will be in the town of Mandalgovi city.
+Stay in the family run ger camp (Shower available between June to September)

 Today we will be entering South Gobi Desert – Umnugovi province.
 After having breakfast, we will start the drive to Dalanzadgad city where you can have a shower, and guide will restock supplies with some fresh food.
 Lunch will be in a local restaurant, and we then continue to Yoliin Am (“vultures mouth”), which is a deep and narrow gorge in the Gobi Gurvansaikhan National Park in Southern Mongolia.
+Yoliin Am is notable for a deep ice field.
+This ice field reaches several meters thick by the end of winter and is several kilometers long and can sometimes remain frozen throughout the summer.
+Horse riding in the valley.
+Stay in the family run ger camp.

 Your destination on this day will be the aptly named “Flaming Cliffs”.
 The adventure across the vast desert landscape will continue, this time across what was a prehistoric sea bed.
 The flaming cliffs are a dream for fossil hunters.
 They were named by American adventurer Roy Chapman Andrews who found the first fossils here in 1920.
 The Bayanzag area is great for hiking and hunting for fossils.
 Stay in a family ger camp.